 While many teens look like adults, they are still in a significant phase of development.
 Teens are undergoing the process of their brain and their body moving toward adulthood.
 As a result, teens often go through phases of hormonal changes that make many things difficult.
 However, these changes also impact how substance use influences them.
 Teens are in a place where they are highly affected by substances, and substance use can make temporary and permanent changes in the brain.

-Due to the changes that occur in the brain with substance use, according to the Centers for Disease Control and Prevention (CDC), youth who use substances are at a higher risk for developing mental health disorders.
+Due to the changes that occur in the brain with substance use, youth who use substances are at a higher risk for developing mental health disorders.
 In addition, they are at a higher risk of dropping out of school, pursuing illegal activities, and addiction.
 All of these things can derail a teen’s life and lead them to homelessness, addiction, and poor overall health.

 Every teen will be influenced uniquely by substance use.
 Teens with a family history of mental health disorders are more likely to struggle with mental health.
 Therefore, teens with a family history of mental health disorders may develop more mental health challenges due to substance use.
 In addition, the type and amount of substance use makes a significant difference.
 However, regardless of the severity, substance use often leads to mental health challenges that cause complications for teens and make the road to recovery more difficult.